Sabeypls/discord-bot/README.md

 # Sabeypls' Discord Bot
-Music (tbh, this was what I used to get a basis of things) [Credits to https://github.com/pawel02/]
+Music (this was what I used to get a basis of things) [Credits to https://github.com/pawel02/]

 Pick Up Group

-Sven Co-op aka the new Rod
+Sven Co-op aka Rod

-Lost Ark?

-# Lost Ark?
-Maintenance post was the plan but...
-Lost Ark has no api but I was considering just looking at twitter for a maintenance post then just reposting the twitter post into discord.
+FME

+Func

 # PUG
 join - Places user into the queue and issues 'in queue...' role